 You can get enough fiber in your low-carb diet without whole grains and legumes.
 Balance your low-carb diet with low-carb sources of fiber, especially nonstarchy vegetables.
 A generous serving of 1 to 2 cups per meal will help you get enough fiber in your diet to help things move smoothly in your gastrointestinal tract.
 For example, you can serve your scrambled eggs with red bell peppers and kale, your lunch can be based on a salad of fresh leafy greens, with tomatoes and avocado, and your dinner could be accompanied with Brussels sprouts and onions.
 You can also add flaxseeds, psyllium and wheat bran to your diet if you feel like you need extra fiber to prevent constipation.

 Because eating low carbs can be diuretic and cause mild dehydration, drink at least eight to ten glass of water every day.
 Water is best, but you can also get the fluids you need from low-carb beverages, such as sugar-free coffee, herbal tea, tea or sparkling water.
-Adding a bit more salt to your food -- about 1/2 tsp. a day -- can help you retain more water in your body to prevent dehydration and infrequent bowel movements, as recommended by Dr. Eric C. Westman in "The New Atkins for a New You."
+Adding a bit more salt to your food — about 1/2 tsp. a day — can help you retain more water in your body to prevent dehydration and infrequent bowel movements, as recommended by Dr. Eric C. Westman in "The New Atkins for a New You."
 Consult your doctor if you were told to limit your fluid or sodium intake.

-A Word About Diarrhea
+A Word About Bowel Movements on Keto

-The most probably cause of diarrhea when eating low carbs is either lactose intolerance or a very high fat intake.
+The most probable cause of diarrhea when eating low carbs is either lactose intolerance or a very high fat intake.
 Many low-carb diet programs recommend eating significant amounts of cheese and if you didn't use to eat dairy on a regular basis, your increased lactose intake could trigger diarrhea.
 Cut on the dairy if you suspect this is the problem.
 Alternatively, your diarrhea could be due to changing from a high-carb, low-fat diet to a low-carb, high-fat diet.
 If your body is not used to have a lot of fat, you may not be able to digest it properly.
 Cut down on your fat intake and increase your fat gradually to allow your body time to adjust and prevent problems with your bowel movements.